jeandat/learning-ionic/README.md

 - Install node dependencies: `npm install`
 - Install javascript dependencies: `bower install`
-- Install webdriver-manager (used by protractor for end-to-end tests): `node node_modules/protractor/bin/webdriver-manager update`
-- Build the project and launch a web server: `grunt serve`
+- Build the project and launch a web server: `grunt serve --lab`

+In order to test in a simulator/emulator or even a device, you will need to install everything needed by cordova and ionic (sdk, emulators, etc.) and hit `source install-platforms.sh` which will install ios, android and browser platforms.
+Crosswalk is used as the default android browser.

+You can use ionic command line tools normally.

 This project uses Grunt as a task manager.
 Grunt tasks are lazy-loaded for performance.

-This project tries to respect [guidelines from the Angular team](https://github.com/johnpapa/angular-styleguide#exception-handling).
+This project tries to respect [guidelines from the Angular team](https://github.com/johnpapa/angular-styleguide).

-# Prerequisite

-You should install grunt and bower globally if not done already : `npm i -g grunt-cli bower`.

 # Build

-Project is built inside `build/public`.
+Project is built inside `www`.

 Just hit `grunt dev` to build the whole project for development.